alcrene/emd-falsify/src/emd_falsify/tasks.md

 To satisfy these requirements, the sequence `models` needs to be specified as a frozen dataclass:[^more-formats] Dataclasses for serializability, frozen for hashability.
 Of course they should also define `__iter__` and `__len__` – see [`EpistemicDist`](code_calibration-distribution) for an example.

 [CHECK: I think loss functions are unrestricted now ?
 Maybe impact on caching ?]
-The loss functions `QA` and `QB` functions can be specified as either dataclasses (with a suitable `__call__` method) or [`PureFunction`s](https://scityping.readthedocs.io/en/latest/api/functions.html#scityping.functions.PureFunction).
+The loss functions `QA` and `QB` can be specified as either dataclasses (with a suitable `__call__` method) or [`PureFunction`s](https://scityping.readthedocs.io/en/latest/api/functions.html#scityping.functions.PureFunction).
 In practice we found dataclasses easier to use.

 [^more-formats]: We use dataclasses because they are the easiest to support, but support for other formats could be added in the future.